Joe Fortune Casino Review

 Cryptocurrency

-Bitcoin, Bitcoin Lightning, Bitcoin Cash, Bitcoin SV, Ethereum, Litecoin and USDT are all supported, with instant deposits and an advertised 24-hour withdrawal window.
+Bitcoin, Bitcoin Lightning, Bitcoin Cash, Ethereum, Litecoin and USDT are supported — Bitcoin SV has quietly dropped out of the cashier since our last audit — with instant deposits and an advertised 24-hour withdrawal window.
 Real-world reports suggest crypto timelines sometimes run longer; see the Crypto Casinos directory for verified alternatives.

 Customer Support

 Support runs 24/7 through live chat and email, with email replies typically inside a couple of hours.
-The live chat button sits in the bottom-right of every page.
+The live chat button sits at the bottom right of every page.
 No phone line, which is standard for offshore crypto-accepting brands.

 Mobile Experience